karpov-sv/stdpipe/doc/detection.rst

 .. code-block:: python

-   # We will detect objects using SExtractor and get their measurements in apertures with 3 pixels radius
+   # We will detect objects using SExtractor and get their measurements
+   # in apertures with 3 pixels radius.
    # We will also ignore anything closer than 10 pixels to image edge
    obj = photometry.get_objects_sextractor(image, mask=mask, aper=3.0, gain=gain, edge=10)
    print(len(obj), 'objects detected')

-   # Rough estimation of average FWHM of detected objects, taking into account only unflagged (e.g. not saturated) ones
+   # Rough estimation of average FWHM of detected objects, taking into account
+   # only unflagged (e.g. not saturated) ones
    fwhm = np.median(obj['fwhm'][obj['flags'] == 0])
    print('Average FWHM is %.1f pixels' % fwhm)